shader-slang/slang/docs/design/coding-conventions.md

 Having varying styles across different modules, files, functions, or lines of code makes the overall design and intention of the codebase harder to follow.

 The second goal is to minimize the scope complexity of diffs when multiple maintainers work together on the codebase.
-In the absence of an enforced style, developers tend to "clean up" code they encoutner to match their personal preferences, and in so doing create additional diffs that increase the chances of merge conflicts and pain down the line.
+In the absence of an enforced style, developers tend to "clean up" code they encounter to match their personal preferences, and in so doing create additional diffs that increase the chances of merge conflicts and pain down the line.

 Because the Slang codebase has passed through many hands and evolved without a pre-existing convention, these two goals can come into conflict.
 We encourage developers to err on the side of leaving well enough alone (favoring the second goal).